WeWatchWall/fast-fuzz/README.md

 with arguments that are restricted to only built-in types (excluding Date).
 However, the values do not have limits so they will take much longer to test.

+The framework writes a fuzzInstances.json file in the folder with a dictinary of instances organized by file and type.
+This file is not overwritten once it exists unless the force flag is applied.
+These instances are useful for stuffing where their type is required in subsequent runs.
+Said differently, this allows for some integration testing between functions.

 ## Code Style Tips

 ### Types